← Back to blog

 In each case, the safety mechanism lives in a different algebraic structure than the threat.
 The mechanism does not compose in the same way the threat does.
 Repeated application of the threat operation eventually finds a gap.

-CCF's guarantee composes exactly because the trust transfer mechanism and the threat model live in the same algebraic structure: matrix multiplication over the Birkhoff polytope.
-The adversary's composition of trust transfers is itself a trust transfer.
+CCF's normalization invariant composes exactly because the presentation layer and the composition operation live in the same algebraic structure: matrix multiplication over the Birkhoff polytope.
+A composition of normalized mixing presentations is itself a normalized mixing presentation.
 It is doubly stochastic.
-The guarantee holds.
+That is the claim; it is not a standalone behavioral-safety proof.

 Spectral Consequences

-Compositional closure has a direct spectral consequence that strengthens the safety guarantee.
+Compositional closure has a direct spectral consequence for the normalization layer.

 The spectral radius of a doubly stochastic matrix is exactly 1.
 The dominant eigenvalue is 1, with eigenvector 1 (the uniform vector).
 All other eigenvalues have modulus at most 1.